 Mindfulness and Breathing Practices

 Once the anxiety sets in, it can be very difficult to bring blood pressure down and allow ourselves a moment to calm down.
 With practice, you can use mindfulness meditation and breathing techniques to curtail the negative effects of anxiety.
+You can employ many different types of mindfulness practices depending on the situation, from yoga to meditation to a nature walk.
 Practice makes perfect, and it is no different when finding a calming technique for feelings of embarrassment or social anxiety.

 If left untreated, however, only about one-third of individuals with social anxiety will achieve remission within 10 years.
 This is especially concerning given that social anxiety often coexists with depression and substance abuse disorders.
 If you are in a state of constant embarrassment or want to learn how to cope with social anxiety and prevent more serious issues, Pure Life’s wilderness adventure therapy may be just what you need.

-What Is Wilderness Adventure Therapy For Young Adults?
+What Is Outdoor Adventure Therapy For Young Adults?

-Outdoor adventure therapy (also known as wilderness adventure therapy) is an opportunity for young adults to experience life in a new and calming way that allows them to work through issues with a licensed therapist that may be holding them back in life.
+Outdoor adventure therapy (also known as wilderness adventure therapy) is an opportunity for young adults to experience life in a new and calming way that allows them to work through issues that may be holding them back in life with a licensed therapist that may be holding them back in life.
 Issues they would like help with could include depression, different varieties of anxiety, lack of focus or direction, or the feeling of being overwhelmed with the responsibilities of adulthood.

 Pure Life Adventures program takes young adults with anxiety into a Costa Rican community and provides them opportunities to work with other young adults to cook community meals, serve the Costa Rican community, and harvest food from our organic garden.
-Young adults will work issues in group therapy environments as well as individual therapy and our licensed therapists.
+This can be done while taking a gap year or even a gap semester.
+Our gap year programs for mental health are effective as they allow young adults to work issues in group therapy environments as well as individual therapy with our licensed therapists.

+Social anxiety, whether you are personally experiencing it or watching a loved one suffer from it, is an isolating and exhausting experience.
+You don’t have to face it alone, and there’s hope for healing.
 If you are experiencing social anxiety and feeling embarrassed all the time and don’t understand why Pure Life would like to talk to you.
-Please reach out and speak with our team to see if our outdoor adventure therapy would work for you.
+Please reach out and speak with our team to see if our outdoor adventure therapy while taking a gap year or gap semester would work for you.

-If you are a parent or loved one to a young adult struggling to move forward in life due to social anxiety or other issues, please reach out and speak with Pure Life today to see how we can help.
+If you are a parent or loved one to a young adult struggling to move forward in life due to social anxiety or other issues, please reach out and speak with Pure Life today to see if a therapeutic gap year can help.
+If you need resources right now, you can download our free white paper called “Young Adult Anxiety.”
+We’re here to help, and you don’t have to face social anxiety alone.

 Download Your FREE White Paper

-This white paper was sponsored by Pure Life, a research-based Wilderness Adventure Therapy program for young adults, located in the beautiful country of Costa Rica.
-Pure Life offers safe, effective, and clinically sophisticated treatment options for young adults.
+Pure Life Adventure, a research-based Wilderness Outdoor Adventure Therapy program for young adults in Costa Rica, sponsored this white paper.
+Pure Life Adventure offers safe, effective, and clinically sophisticated, including gap year programs for anxiety for young adults.

 More On Outdoor Adventure Therapy with Pure Life…